brimdata/zed/zql/docs/grouping/README.md

 A way to achieve this would be to use the
 [`fuse` processor](../processors/README.md#fuse) to unite the `http` and `dns` events under a single schema.
-This has the effect of populating previously non-present fields with null values.
+This has the effect of populating missing fields with null values.
 Now that the named fields are present in all records, the `by` grouping has the desired effect.

 ```zq-command